 - 2.1 A student may be invited to engage with the Fitness to Study process for many reasons and circumstances.
-These include (but are not restricted to) the following: - Student Support Services Risk Management Review Group recommendation (see Appendix 3). - A period of hospitalisation or sectioning. - Serious concerns about the student emerge from a third party. - The student's disposition is such that it indicates that there may be a condition which is having a significant adverse impact on their health, or which causes them to have difficulty making adjustments of a reasonable nature. - The student exhibits behaviour, which would otherwise be dealt with as a disciplinary matter, but which it is considered may be the result of an underlying physical or mental health problem. - 2.2 In all cases, the student's Student Wellbeing Officer, Academic Guidance Tutor, Programme/Research Convenor or Director of Studies should be notified so that the department/school is aware of the situation and can provide any necessary support.
-If the issues relate to living in halls of residences, the respective Head of College and Senior Warden should also be notified.
+These include (but are not restricted to) the following: - Student Support Services Risk Management Review Group recommendation (see Appendix 3). - A period of hospitalisation or following a period of detention under the Mental Health Act (1983). - Serious concerns about the student emerge from a third party. - The student's disposition is such that it indicates that there may be a condition which is having a significant adverse impact on their health, or which causes them to have difficulty making adjustments of a reasonable nature. - The student exhibits behaviour, which would otherwise be dealt with as a disciplinary matter, but which it is considered may be the result of an underlying physical or mental health problem. - 2.2 In all cases, the student's Student Wellbeing Officer, Academic Guidance Tutor, Programme/Research Leader or Dean should be notified so that the school/faculty is aware of the situation and can provide any necessary support.
+If the issues relate to living in halls of residences, the respective Head of College and Senior College Warden should also be notified.